 CMC-A-2019-02-04 - The CMC directs the Secretariat to initiate a poll for the approval of the Norwegian Defence Research Establishment as a CCSDS Observer Agency.

-M. Blackwood responded that The poll to approve the Norwegian Defence Research Establishment as a CCSDS Observer Agency was initiated on 28 February 2019 and concluded 13 March 2019.
+M. Blackwood responded that the poll to approve the Norwegian Defence Research Establishment as a CCSDS Observer Agency was initiated on 28 February 2019 and concluded 13 March 2019.
 The NDRE was approved unanimously.
 The CMC agreed to close this Action Item.

 CMC-A-2019-02-05 - The CMC directs the Secretariat to complete the transition of CCSDS Contacts to the SANA Registries.